tomtom637/howl/README.md

 Database: howl
 ```

-If we ever wanted to use our own SQL client, we could do that using the same values and host **localhost**.
+If we ever wanted to use our own SQL client, we could do that using the same values with host **localhost**.

 ## Usage